micahwierenga/dom-manipulation-and-events/readme.md

 **Hint:**

-* How we can identify all the showcase elements?
+* How can we identify all the startup elements?
 Do they share any HTML attributes?

 * Once we've identified an attribute they all share, how can we select them all?
 	* Tip: try [`document.querySelectorAll(...)`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) to grab everything that matches a query.
 Note this is different to `.querySelector` which just selects the first item it finds.